Connector for OData – Integration in applications

 • upFileList

-The upFileList function returns a list with all files in a file field.
+The upFileList function returns a list of all files in a file field.
 The following parameters are expected:

 • upFileAction